101 Weather And Home Weather Station Facts & Tips You Need To Know

 The short answer is potentially yes, but luckily very rarely and mostly with little effect.

-Wind shear, hailstones and icing may cause some degree of damage if a aircraft is forced to fly through a thunderstorm (normally a high cumulonimbus cloud), but is normally too little to cause any concern.
+Wind shear, hailstones, and icing may cause some degree of damage if an aircraft is forced to fly through a thunderstorm (normally a high cumulonimbus cloud), but is normally too little to cause any concern.

 A direct lightning strike travels through the outside metal surface of the aircraft and exit it with maybe some minor entry and exit burns at the most, but leaving passengers well insulated and leaving the aircraft unaffected.

-Obviously there are the rare occasion where cumulonimbus clouds reach high into the upper atmosphere or severe weather conditions cause significant damage to an aircraft when forced to fly through it.
-This happens very seldom though and in most cases, aircraft will still survive the storm and make a safe landing.
+Obviously, there is the rare occasion where cumulonimbus clouds reach high into the upper atmosphere, or severe weather conditions cause significant damage to an aircraft when forced to fly through it.
+This happens very seldom, though, and in most cases, planes will still survive the storm and make a safe landing.

 64) Can Hurricane Sized Waves Sink A Large Ship?

-During strong hurricanes, the high wind speeds can generate incredibility large waves with heights of up to 60 feet (18 meter) or more.
-This can be dangerous, even for largest and heaviest of ships like oil tankers and cargo ships.
+During strong hurricanes, the high wind speeds can generate incredibility large waves with heights of up to 60 feet (18 meters) or more.
+This can be dangerous, even for the largest and heaviest of ships like oil tankers and cargo ships.

-The continuous pounding by these heavy waves have the potential of causing structural damage and eventually break a ship apart.
-History has shown that large ships can and have indeed been sunk by hurricane strength waves.
+The continuous pounding by these heavy waves has the potential of causing structural damage and eventually break a ship apart.
+History has shown that large ships can and were indeed sunk by hurricane-strength waves.

-When a hurricane is detected early enough, ships are often ordered to leave the harbor and sail out the direct path of an hurricane.
+When a hurricane is detected early enough, ships are often ordered to leave the harbor and sail out of the direct path of a storm.